The Barbarians (band): History

 During their tenure, the Barbarians produced two nationally charting hits, including the novelty single, "Are You a Boy or Are You a Girl?".
 A later, minor hit, entitled "Moulty", was a humorous and melodramatic autobiographical song chronicling the drummer's life and the loss of his hand.
 Moulton sang lead on the track, but instead of the original members, he was backed by New York session musicians including members of Levon & the Hawks, later to be known as The Band.
 Although it barely scraped the Billboard charts, the song would gain a cult following when it was included on Lenny Kaye's Nuggets compilation in 1972.

 In 1965, Boston guitarist Geoffrey Morris replaced Ronnie Enos on lead guitar, providing the arrangement of "Are You a Boy or Are You a Girl?," a song parodying the trend towards long hair popularized by British Invasion rock acts, such as the Beatles and the Rolling Stones, which was regarded at the time by parents as a bad influence on young males.
 The song would be released as a single in 1966.
 In 1967, Benson, Morris, and Causi left The Barbarians to form Black Pearl.
-One year later, having become a version of the group incorporating Denny Romans aka Demian Bell (from Maypole) as the lead guitarist and lead singer, and Walter Parks as Bass player, the Barbarians disbanded.
+One year later, having become a version of the group incorporating Denny Romans Demian Bell (from Maypole) as the lead guitarist and lead singer, and Walter Parks as Bass player, the Barbarians disbanded.
 They had evolved to combine martial arts and music by rigorously rehearsing nearly every day at a Karate dojo owned by Moulton's brother-in-law.
 They briefly re-formed in 1973 to cut an album under a different lineup.

-The Ramones' song, "Do You Remember Rock 'n' Roll Radio?," which appears as the opening cut on their End of the Century album, includes "Moulty" in the litany of rock and roll figures and institutions name-dropped in its lyrics.
+The Ramones' song, "Do You Remember Rock 'n' Roll Radio?," the opening song on their 1980 album End of the Century, includes "Moulty" in the litany of rock and roll figures and institutions name-dropped in its lyrics.